Noncontact Respiratory Anomaly Detection Using Infrared Light-Wave Sensing: Related Works

 Some past classification efforts involved one-class classification or outlier detection, as in~\cite{Pegoraro2021} where the model was trained using human breathing data in resting condition to predict if the person was exercising in new examples.
 Binary classification between normal breathing and apnea were performed in~\cite{Ucar2017} to detect obstructive sleep apnea.
-Multiclass breathing classification efforts considered different types of breathing anomalies like tachypnea, bradypnea, hyperpnea, hypopnea etc. and sometimes more complicated anomalies like Cheyne-Stoke's, Biot's and Apneustic breathing as separate classes~\cite{Jagadev2020, Kim2019, Kim2019a,Fekr2014, Fekr2016}.
-These breathing patterns are explained in Section~\ref{sec:human_breath_pattern}.
-Data for these efforts were collected from human subjects who are generally unable to breathe using precise frequency, amplitude and pattern.
-Sometimes, breathing data from patients with breathing disorder were used which had limitations too because even the patients might not breathe in consistent abnormal pattern all the time.
+Multiclass breathing classification efforts considered different types of breathing anomalies like tachypnea, bradypnea, hyperpnea, hypopnea etc. and sometimes more complicated anomalies like Cheyne-Stoke's, Biot's and Apneustic breathing as separate classes~\cite{Jagadev2020, Kim2019, Fekr2016}.
+Most of these breathing patterns are explained in Section~\ref{sec:human_breath_pattern}.
+Data for these efforts were usually obtained from human volunteers who are generally unable to breathe using precise frequency, amplitude and pattern.
+Occasionally, data from patients with breathing disorders were utilized, but this approach had its limitations as well.
+This is because even the patients may not consistently exhibit abnormal breathing patterns which increases the risk of mislabeling the training data.
 In the current study, more reliable data were generated by using a programmable robot with precise human-like breathing capability.
-The machine learning techniques used in the literature for classifying breathing data were decision tree, random forest, support vector machine, XGBoost, K-nearest neighbours, feedforward neural network, logistic regression, ensemble learning etc. Model performances have been analysed in these works by using confusion matrices, K-fold cross-validation, accuracy, precision, sensitivity or recall, specificity, F1-score and so on~\cite{Fekr2016, Chen2021,Shan2020, Islam2020, Islam2019,Islam2020a,Kumar2019,Ucar2017,Jagadev2020, Purnomo2021, Hwang2021, Pramono2019}.
+Various machine learning techniques were employed in the literature to classify breathing data, including decision tree, random forest, support vector machine, XGBoost, $K$-nearest neighbors, feedforward neural network, and logistic regression, among others.
+The performance of these models was assessed using different evaluation metrics such as confusion matrices, $K$-fold cross-validation, accuracy, precision, sensitivity (recall), specificity, F1-score etc.~\cite{Fekr2016,Ucar2017,Jagadev2020, Purnomo2021, Hwang2021}.